 “You need to understand the principle that anger feeds anger.
 If you approach John in an angry manner, you will feed his anger, resulting in a negative outcome.
 Proverbs says a soft answer turns away anger, and that an angry answer feeds anger (Proverbs 15:1).
 What you want to do is to dispel the anger, not feed it.”

 To love John extravagantly, Joan needs to be willing to make the first changes.
 She can begin to make some personal changes through her time with the Lord.

-Addressing similar concerns, Shirley says:
+Addressing similar career and relationship issue concerns, Shirley says: